manojjadhav2004/portfolio/README.md

 # eResume - Personal Portfolio Website

 A modern, responsive portfolio website built with React, TypeScript, and Tailwind CSS.
-Showcase your projects, skills, and experience with smooth animations and a beautiful UI.
+Showcase my projects, skills, and experience with smooth animations and a beautiful UI.

 ## 🚀 Features